AlbertLiuCST/AWS_RPiZero/README.md

 Greengrass as the RPi Zero is ARMv6 https://docs.aws.amazon.com/greengrass/latest/developerguide/module1.html

-You can use the provided GG_Sensor_Data lambda function and upload that as a lambda function.
+You can use the provided __GG_Sensor_Data__ lambda function and upload that as the lambda function.
 The provided GG_init.sh file can be used to simplify some process of restarting your Greengrass daemon if you need to restart your RPi.

 #### Follow this guide on setting up IoT analytics to begin redirecting your data to other AWS Services
 https://docs.aws.amazon.com/iotanalytics/latest/userguide/quickstart.html